arthurgassner/personal-site/README.md

 ## 🛠 Adapting this Project

-Want to create your own personal website based on this project?
-You can set it up in as little as 30 minutes!
-Follow the setup instructions below and check out the **[detailed guide and checklist](./docs/adapting-guide.md)** on adapting this project to your needs.
-If you encounter any challenges, don't hesitate to contact me through an issue or email at [help@mldangelo.com](mailto:help@mldangelo.com).

-## 🤝 Contributing

-Your contributions are warmly welcomed!
-If you wish to contribute, please review the [design goals](./docs/design-goals.md), [roadmap](./docs/roadmap.md), and [contributing guidelines](./docs/contributing.md).
-For any bugs or suggestions, you can reach out via email, submit a pull request (I'd be happy to get you a coffee as a thank-you!), or open an issue.

 ## 🔧 Dependencies

 Ensure you have [node](https://nodejs.org/) >= v20.
 Optionally, use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to manage node versions.